lukaszlekowski/lukaszlekowski/README.md

 - 💻 [codebase-extractor](https://github.com/lukaszlekowski/codebase-extractor) — A command-line tool that scans your project directory and extracts source code into well-structured Markdown files.
 It’s perfect for creating complete, organized snapshots of projects—especially for analysis, documentation, or providing context to Large Language Models (LLMs) like GPT-4, Gemini, or Claude.
 Features include interactive folder selection, smart filtering, configurable scan depth, and YAML metadata in outputs[1].
 - 🚚 **[trimsontransport.com](https://trimsontransport.com)** — A WordPress-based website for a UK transport company, self-hosted and managed on a cloud instance running Ubuntu Linux and standard LAMP stack.
 - 😂 **Bad Joke Reset Button** — A fun web app for those moments when a joke falls flat.
 Hit the button to 'erase' the awkwardness, track the global 'resets', and enjoy some curated jokes and quotes.
-Started as a joke between friends and turnedout to be a fun little project.
+Started as a joke between friends and turned out to be a surprisingly fun little project.

 ---